 - It Sucks to Be the Chosen One: Gant is yanked out of his isolated, PTSD-soaked life and thrust straightaway into a spy mission.

-- Oh, Crap!: The look on Col. Kontarsky's face as the First Secretary's car pulls up, JUST as the Firefox begins taking-off.
+- Finally, as the First Secretary's car pulls up, JUST as the Firefox begins taking-off.

 - One-Word Title: Also a Portmantitle, and Vehicle Title.
 Firefox refers to the codename of the plane the plot centers on made by, and the name is made by fusing "Fire" and "Fox".